nikitavoloboev/data/docs/open-source/github/github-actions.md

 - [Auto Update](https://github.com/tibdex/auto-update) - Automatically keep pull requests with auto-merge enabled up to date with their base branch.
 - [GitHub Action Required Labels](https://github.com/mheap/github-action-required-labels) - Allows you to fail the build if/unless a certain combination of labels are applied to a pull request.
 - [Nested GitHub Runners Action](https://github.com/dougcalobrisi/nested-github-runners-action) - GitHub Action to run multiple self-hosted runners in a hosted GitHub Runner.
+- [Throttle](https://github.com/robyoung/throttle) - GitHub action for serializing jobs across workflow runs and more with Google Cloud Storage.
+- [Toot, together](https://github.com/joschi/toot-together) - GitHub action to toot from a repository.
+- [Open Issue Action](https://github.com/GuillaumeFalourd/open-issue-action) - GitHub Action to open a new issue on ANY GitHub repository that the PAT has access to.
+- [branch-names](https://github.com/tj-actions/branch-names) - GitHub action to retrieve the current branch or tag names with support for all events.
+- [BuildCache Action](https://github.com/mikehardy/buildcache-action) - GitHub Action to install and configure BuildCache for faster compilation.
+- [QEMU Action](https://github.com/docker/setup-qemu-action) - GitHub Action to configure QEMU support.
+- [Deploy-Pages](https://github.com/actions/deploy-pages) - Deploys artifacts to GitHub Pages.
+- [Prow Github Actions](https://github.com/jpmcb/prow-github-actions) - Slash commands, jobs, and chat-ops for Github actions inspired by Kubernetes Prow.

 ## Go